Geographical Index > United States > Ohio > Stark County > Report # 4977|

 Ron Schaffner case report: The 1978 Minerva Flap

 COUNTY: Stark County

-LOCATION DETAILS: U.S. Route 30, east of Minerva, Ohio in Paris Township; Stark County
+LOCATION DETAILS: U.S. Route 30, west of Minerva, Ohio in Paris Township; Stark County

 OBSERVED: INVESTIGATORS: Ron Schaffner (Ron@bfro.net), Earl Jones, Jim Carnes Jim Rastetter, Iona Boyce, Barbara Mudrak,(Akron Beacon-Journal) and James Shannon (Stark County Deputy Sheriff)

 CASE DATA: All of our interviews and field investigations were conducted on the weekends of September 9 and 30, 1978.
 Other interviews were conducted by the late Jim Rastetter and his research team, the press and local law enforcement.
 We will list the incidents by date since there are several encounters.
 There are also many newspaper reports from this time period mostly from the Akron Beacon-Journal.
 The reader should be aware that these incidents are multiple witness sightings which adds some credence to the reports.
 The reports of large felines in conjunction with the hominids are a subject that I have never been able to explain.

 I will begin with the first major sighting which occurred on 21, August:

 Evelyn Cayton's family and friends were out on the front porch when they heard noises in the direction of an old chicken coop just to the right of the house.
 They saw two pairs of yellow eyes that seemed to be reflecting a porch light.
 Scott Patterson went to his car and turned the headlights on in hopes of getting a better look.
 The eyes were emitting from what appeared to be two "cougar-type" felines.
 Then, the party saw what looked like a large bipedal hairy creature step in front of the large cats as if to protect them.
 This creature then preceded to lurch towards Patterson's car.